Intro | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Free Swipe File

 If you’re following far more people than are following you, this works as anti social proof.
 This means that if your audience sees that you have fewer followers than you’re following, they won’t want to follow you.
 It’s like asking every girl you know to prom just to have a backup.
 It seems desperate.

-I recommend setting a schedule yourself to follow and unfollow.
+Now the best way to do it is manually.
+Set a schedule for yourself to follow and unfollow.
 Maximize the amount of follows you can do in one day by fulfilling Instagram’s limit of 60 actions per hour as much as possible, and then set one or two days per week when you only unfollow.

 Remember: first followed, first unfollowed.
 Meaning unfollow those you followed first who aren’t following you.
 If you just followed the person a day ago and they’re not following you yet, it might be premature to unfollow them.